wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

    - Each message is a serialized `Event` object

 3. **State Management**: The UI should maintain its own state, updated by incoming WebSocket events.
-It can also fetch the complete current graph/event state via the `/api/graph` and `/api/events` endpoints, which reflect the server's in-memory state (potentially reloaded from the DB).
+It can also fetch the complete current graph/event state via the `/api/graph` and `/api/events` endpoints, which reflect the server's in-memory state (which is now loaded directly from the DB on reload).
-4. **Session Reload**: If the server is started with `RELOAD_LATEST_SESSION=true`, the UI will initially receive a batch of historical events from the latest run via WebSocket before live events start streaming.
+4. **Session Reload**: If the server is started with `RELOAD_LATEST_SESSION=true`, the server first loads the graph structure directly from the DB into its `GraphStateManager`.
+It then loads the event history into `EventStateManager` and sends this history batch to newly connecting clients via WebSocket before live events start streaming.

 For UI developers: the current UI implementation in `ui-react/` provides a functional table view example.
 Use this as a starting point for building more sophisticated UI components or visualizations.